yyforyongyu/bolts/ext-dynamic-commitments.md

 numbers we expect to receive.
-Since the new parameter changes are locked in by an exchange of `commitment_signed` messages, if our channel peer tells us that the next commit number it expects is the same one as the commit number bound in the signature in `dyn_commit` we need to reissue that commitment as well as all of the updates that commitment includes.
+Since the new parameter changes are locked in by an exchange of `commitment_signed` messages, if our channel peer tells us that the next commit number it expects is the same one as the commit number bound in the signature in `dyn_commit_sig` we need to reissue that commitment as well as all of the updates that commitment includes.

 As a side note, since we establish quiescence prior to Dynamic Commitment